Interlingua literature

 In the 1970s, Carolo Salicto published Volo asymptotic (1970), a collection of original poems and two translations.
 Celestina le gallina del vicina and Hannibalo le gallo del vicino were published in 1971.
 Seven tales also by H.C.
 Andersen were translated in 1975.
 Also in this decade, Alexander Gode published Un dozena de breve contos (1975), and Sven Collberg published the translation of the previously mentioned Inter le stellas, a work by Casemir Wishlace.

 Alexander Gode published Dece Contos in 1983.

 In the 1990s, one finds many translations such as Le familia del antiquario by Carlo Goldoni, translated in 1993, and Le Albergatrice, by the same author, translated two years later.
 Other works translated in this decade include Contos e historias by H.C.
 Andersen (translated in 1995) and Le pelegrinage de Christiano by John Bunyan (1994).

 Vicente Costalago published the original novella Juliade in 2022, followed by Poemas, also published in the same year.
 Kilglan, by the same author, was published in 2023.
+In 2025, he translated Subuqti, originally published by him in Interlingue.

 In issue 46 of Posta Mundi, from March 2025, Eduardo Ortega, also known as Le Canario Interlinguista, published Sonetto del depression ("Sonnet of Depression"), where Ad su prude dama ("To His Coy Mistress") by Andrew Marvell also appeared, translated by Martin Lavallée, who also translated Le Albatros ("The Albatross") by Charles Baudelaire.